Skip to content

 1and1 hosting is a web hosting provider based in Germany.
 The company was founded in 1988, so a long time ago and has become one of the most known web hosting providers around the world.
 They are based in Montabaur, Germany the very place Ralph Dommermuth founded it.
 Since being established 1 and 1 have established a great customer base in many countries worldwide, including Germany, Spain, the US, Mexico and the UK.
 In 2006, 1 and 1 became the top web host provider within the UK.
 This just shows the extent of 1 and 1’s customer base.

-In the many years of being a company, 1 and 1 have ventured into many different aspects of the web including domains, web building, hosting, security and web marketing.
-For web hosting 1 and 1 offer managed cloud hosting, WordPress hosting, cloud server, VPS and dedicated hosting.
-The price range for all the different types of hosting range from 99p a month all the way up to near £200 a month.
-In this article, I will be talking about 1 and 1’s WordPress Hosting.
+In the many years of being a company, 1 and 1 have ventured into many different aspects of the web, including domains, web building, hosting, security and web marketing.
+For web hosting, 1 and 1 offer managed cloud hosting, WordPress hosting, cloud server, VPS and dedicated hosting.
+The price range for all the different types of hosting ranges from 99p a month up to nearly £200 a month.
+In this article, I will discuss 1 and 1’s WordPress Hosting.

 1 and 1 hosting- review (now 1&1 ionos)